M-o-a-T/moat/doc/spec_wire.rst

 their signal, the next state is "no wire is set", which is *still* indistinguishable from "sender B releases both wires" in the second case.

-Thus there are two possible approaches to collision resolution:

-* restrict the state space.
-The naïve way would disallow asserting more than one wire at a time, plus imposing ordering when de-asserting.
-  This method would make transactions longer and the implementation significantly more complex in general, so its usefulness is limited to a highly-congested bus, which MoatBus should not be – that's why we're trying to speed up transmission, after all.

-* Dropping off the bus, timing out as quickly as possible, and restarting in a controlled way.

-This process can be sped up by causing immanent collisions as quickly as possible.
+The MoaT bus works around this problem: in the first case both A and B immediately drop their signal and set a fast-retry flag.

 Also, all messages carry both sender and recipient addresses so that late collisions (i.e. in the message body the header) cannot happen.
+This reduces the possible impact of any elaborate "recover from a collision in-packet" protocol.

 CRC check